Homepage look and feel

 In order to have a list that pulls all articles with a particular tag, the tag needs to exist and needs to be assigned to articles.

-You can create a tag any time on the fly by opening an article in edit mode and typing into the Tags section.
+Create new tags directly in the Tags page, or create them on the fly by opening an article in edit mode and typing into the Tags section.
 Once you save, the tag is created and assigned to the article.

-You can see all tags in your knowledge base by going to Library > Tags.
+Review all tags in your knowledge base by going to Tags in the lefthand navigation.

 Step 2: Get your tag's ID